Wylie ISD CLAAS

 (Creating Leaders and Advocates for Schools)

 Want to know more about the Wylie ISD and how it operates?
 Curious about school finance and how it affects you, our students and employees?
 Wondering what new programs our schools are considering?
 Answers to these questions and many more are available by participating in the District’s CLAAS (Creating Leaders and Advocates for Schools) program.
 Parents and community members with the desire to learn about the structure and operations of Wylie ISD can do so by committing to a yearlong journey that will give them an inside look at the District.
-The District’s CLAAS program, now in its eighth year, is accepting applications for the 2018-2019 school year.
+The District’s CLAAS program, now in its ninth year, is accepting applications for the 2020-2021 school year.

 “Whether you are new to the District or just want to know more about what Wylie ISD is all about, CLAAS is an excellent, hands-on opportunity to become an informed member of the Wylie ISD community,” said Stephanie James, 2012-13 CLAAS participant.
 “I was so impressed by the enthusiasm of each department and feel confident our students are the focal point of every decision the District makes.”